 SCALE (Scale Base Test Display) Verifies the correct load cell capacity and/or load cell wiring is used.
 It sets up the instrument as a simple test meter to measure the load cell signal output.
 The display reads in millivolts per volt, factory calibrated to 0.1% worst case.
 When accessing this item, initially there should be no weight on the scale.
-In OIML or NTEP modes, this display is only active for five seconds before returning to the menu. ------------------------------------ --
+In OIML or NTEP modes, this display is only active for five seconds before returning to the menu.
 FRC.OUT (Force Outputs) Forces each of the output drivers in turn.
 All outputs turn OFF when leaving this step.
 The <edt></edt> key will advance through each output (i.e. ON.1 and ON.2).
 Pressing <ok></ok> will turn all outputs off and exit the test.
 O.LOAD (Overload Count) Displays a count of the number of times that the A/D conversion has been out of range since the count was last reset.
 This value is read only and cannot be edited.
 CLR.OLD (Clear Overload)

-8.4.10.
+8.4.9.
 FACTRY (Factory Adjustment Menu)

-Items within this group allow for setting the indicator to factory defaults, changing the firmware type, and entering the licence code.
+Item within this group allow for setting the indicator to factory defaults.

-FAC.DEF (Restore Factory Settings Except for Calibration) Restores all settings in the digital setup, except the calibration back to the original new settings installed at the factory.
+FAC.DEF (Restore Factory Settings Except for Calibration)

+Restores all settings in the digital setup, except the calibration back to the original new settings installed at the factory.
 The main use of this routine is to completely reset an instrument that is being installed on a different scale.
 The instrument will prompt with Cont.
-N. Press <edt></edt> to change to Cont.
-Y and <ok></ok> to continue.
+N. Press <EDT> to change to Cont.
+Y and <OK> to continue.
 When Cont.
 Y has been chosen the instrument will display DONE to indicate that the operation has been completed.

 Restoring the factory options does not affect the calibration.
 To reset the calibration to factory condition CAL:FAC.CAL must be used.
-Refer to FAC.CAL (Restore Default Factory Calibration) \otimes page 35.
+Refer to FAC.CAL (Restore Default Factory Calibration) $\otimes$ page 34.
 This menu item is only available when in Full Digital Setup mode.
-USR.DEF (Restore Default Settings Except for Calibration) Restores all settings in the digital setup, except the calibration back to the stored default settings.
-The main use of this routine is to reset an instrument back to the settings it was delivered with.
-The instrument will prompt with Cont.
-N. Press <edt> to change to Cont.
-Y and <ok> to continue.
-When Cont.
-Y has been chosen the instrument will display DONE to indicate that the operation has been completed.
-Restoring the stored default options does not affect the calibration.
-To reset the calibration to default condition CAL:USR.CAL must be used.
-Refer to USR.DEF (Restore Default Settings Except for Calibration) on page 41.
-This menu item is only available when in Full Digital Setup mode.</ok></edt> APP.ID (Set Firmware) Use this option to select the firmware type for the instrument.
-Licence code should be entered after a new firmware type is selected.
-To enter Licence code FACTRY:L.CODE can be used.
-Options: - K342, K344, K346, K354, K356 L.CODE (Licence Code) Enter the Licence code for selected firmware.
-The instrument will prompt with K3xx Enter Code .
-Then enter six-digit Licence code.

-8.4.11. - End - (Leaving Setup)
+8.4.10. - End - (Leaving Setup)

-Refer to Exiting Full or Safe Setup page 32.
+Refer to Exiting Full or Safe Setup page 31.

-9. Serial Outputs (K344, K35)
+9. Serial Outputs (K344, K35\)